anthonyhauck/aecSpace/README.md

 * New aecSpaceGrid object provides some functionality for creating and manipulating voxel grids.
 Functions as is, but is incomplete.
 * Fixed a bug in aecSpace and aecSpacer objects that prevented re-initialization of some instance variables.
+* Added Example.aecSpace-RandomLandDevelopment to demonstrate new functionality added in version 0.5

 # 0.5 Version Notes